Bimo99B9/BimodalAttack/README.md

 ---

-📚 This work was conducted as the semester **Research Project** of the Master's in Computer Science – Cybersecurity specialization at EPFL.
+📚 This work was conducted as the semester **Research Project** of the Master's in Computer Science – Cybersecurity at EPFL.

 👤 **Author**: [Daniel López Gala](https://www.linkedin.com/in/daniel-lopezgala/)
 🏛️ **Laboratory**: [LIONS – Laboratory for Information and Inference Systems](https://www.epfl.ch/labs/lions/)